PKPDAI/PKDocClassifier/README.md

 # PKDocClassifier
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/fgh95/PKDocClassifier/blob/master/LICENSE)

 This repository contains custom pipes and models to classify scientific publications from PubMed depending on whether they report new pharmacokinetic (PK) parameters from _in vivo_ studies.
 The final pipeline retrieved more than 120K PK publications and runs weekly updates.
-All the retrieved data has been accessible at https://stage-app.pkpdai.com/.
+The documents retrieved by the pipeline have been made accessible at https://app.pkpdai.com/.

 # Reproducing our results

 ## 1. Installing dependencies

-You will need and environment with **Python 3.7 or greater**.
+You will need an environment with **Python 3.7 or greater**.
 We strongly recommend that you use an isolated Python environment (such as virtualenv or conda) to install the packages related to this project.
 Our default option will be to create a virtual environment with conda:

 1. If you don't have conda follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda#regular-installation)